-Chakraborty claimed that idols are being lifted by cranes within 24 hours after immersion and removed from the ghat with payloaders.
-However, visits to the spot reveal led that a lot of immersion materials drift down the river with the tide.
+Chakraborty claimed that idols are being lifted by cranes 24 hours after immersion and removed from the ghat with payloaders.
+However, visits to the spot reveal led to many immersion materials drifting down the river with the tide.
 HMC also lacks the kind of infrastructure KMC has.
-Member, mayor-in-council Debasish Kumar, who is entrusted with the responsibility of managing the entire immersion process, said, “We have been campaigning for environment-friendly idols and river-friendly immersions.
-Organizers have started realizing that immersions have already damaged the ecosystem of this river.
-So increasingly, Puja organizers are using environment-friendly paints and materials.”
+Member, mayor-in-council Debasish Kumar, who is entrusted with the responsibility of managing the entire immersion process, said,

 READ ALSO :